 The Santa Clara River Watershed encompasses 786 square miles within Los Angeles County, 243 square miles within Ventura County, and 1 square mile within Kern County.
 Approximately 43 percent of lands within the Santa Clara River Watershed are developed.
 The watershed contains an estimated population of approximately 252,000 (Los Angeles County 2017).
 This watershed contains the Santa Clara River, the largest natural river remaining in Southern California.
 The river originates in the northern slopes of the San Gabriel Mountains inside the western part of the ANF near the community of Acton.
 The river and its tributaries flow in a westerly direction for approximately 84 miles through Tie Canyon, Aliso Canyon, Soledad Canyon, the Santa Clarita Valley, the Santa Clara River Valley, and the Oxnard Plain before discharging to the Pacific Ocean in Ventura County.
-The headwaters take drainage from the northern slopes of the San Gabriel Mountains inside the western part of the San Gabriel Mountains inside the western part of the San Gabriel Mountains inside the ANF.
+The headwaters take drainage from the northern slopes of the San Gabriel Mountains inside the western part of the ANF.